ohlo222/BAE305-Lab3/README.md

 # Test Procedures
 Part 1.
 Series Circuit
--	Using voltage probes, measure the voltage drop across each resistor in the above circuit (both simulation and on the breadboard).
+-	Using voltage probes from the provided DMM, measure the voltage drop across each resistor in the above circuit (both simulation and on the breadboard).
 - Using the current probe measure the current in the circuit (simulation only – We have lost too many multimeter fuses!).
-- Record the results in a table.
+- Record the results.

 Part 2.
 Parallel Circuit
 - Measure and record the branch currents I1, I2, I4, I5, I6, I7.
 (Branch numbers refer to resistors.)
-Please make sure to take the direction of the current flows into account.
+Make sure to identify the direction of the current as this will have an impact on the circuit.
-- Verify that the current leaving a node is equal to the current entering the node.
-Q1: In your lab report show currents entering and leaving a node using equations.
-(Ex: I5 = I6 + I7).
+- Verify that the current leaving is equal to the current entering any node.

 Part 2.2 KVL
-- Using voltage probes measure and record the voltage drop across all resistors.
+- Using voltage probes from the provided DMM, measure and record the voltage drop across all resistors.
 R1-R8.

 Part 3.
 Potentiometer
 - Given a sensor that ranges from 0-19.650K Ohms and a 14.1V input voltage, determine the correct resistance (R?) to place in series with the sensor to yield a voltage output between 0-5V across the sensor.
+Below is the provided visual aid for the problem.

+Part 4- TinkerCAD Circuits
+- Login to TinkerCAD Circuits.
+(An online website)
+- Start a simulation and in the components drop down switch to "Starters->Arduino" and select "Blink".
+- Find and run the starter Analog Input.
+This should change the rate of blinking of the light on the arduino.

 # Test Results

 # Discussion
+Q1: In your lab report show currents entering and leaving a node using equations.
+(Ex: I5 = I6 + I7).
+Q2: Which branches have the same voltage?
+Which do not?
+Q3: Why is there a difference in the voltage in some branches?
+Q4: What is the sensor resistance (R1) when the sensor reads 3.63V?
+Q5: What is the sensor resistance (R2) when the sensor reads .354V?
+Q6: What is the sensor resistance (R3) when the sensor reads 1.09V?
+Q7: If the maximum current for the sensor is .4mA, will the sensor work with this circuit?
+What is the maximum current for this circuit?